huserben/DockerGetStarted/python/ReadMe.md

 After you built it successfully, you can start the container:

-`docker run --it --name myfirstdockerfrontend dockergetstarted/frontend`
+`docker run -it --name myfirstdockerfrontend dockergetstarted/frontend`

 However this will not yet work, as you must make sure that you expose the ports to the host machine - how can you do that?